 With a goodwill letter, you’re not contacting the credit bureaus, and you’re not disputing an error.
-You are reaching out directly to the original creditor or collection agency and asking for forgiveness for a mistake you made, and requesting they make a “goodwill adjustment.”
-In other words, you’re asking them to remove something negative but legitimate as an act of kindness or understanding.
+You’re reaching out directly to the original creditor or collection agency to ask for forgiveness for a mistake you made and request that it makes a “goodwill adjustment.”
+In other words, you’re asking the creditor to remove something negative but legitimate as an act of kindness or understanding.

 “It never hurts to ask, but in most instances, a goodwill letter won’t result in removal of the negative information,” says Rod Griffin, director of consumer education and engagement at credit bureau Experian.
 “Lenders have a legal and contractual obligation to accurately report the history of the account, including any late payments.”

-This means some lenders may reply by telling you that they are legally obligated to keep the negative mark on your reports.
+This means some lenders may reply by telling you that they’re legally obligated to keep the negative mark on your reports.

 When to consider using a goodwill letter

-In Griffins opinion, if you have a history of missed payments or other risk factors, such as high credit card balances, the lender is more unlikely to grant your goodwill wish.
+In Griffin’s opinion, if you have a history of missed payments or other risk factors, such as high credit card balances, the lender is less likely to grant your goodwill wish.
 Your request will also be less effective if you don’t have a good excuse for the misstep, like if you simply forgot to make your payment.

-However, according to Griffin, “there are instances in which a lender might agree to remove a late payment.”
+But Griffin says there are instances in which a lender might agree to remove a late payment.

-‟For example,” the Experian rep says, “if the consumer has never had any delinquency in the past, catches up immediately on the missed payment, and asks that it be removed from the credit report, the lender might oblige.
+‟For example, if the consumer has never had any delinquency in the past, catches up immediately on the missed payment, and asks that it be removed from the credit report, the lender might oblige.
 Life happens, and they and Experian understand that.”

 If you have a good track record of on-time payments and an overall strong credit history, here are some situations when it makes sense to try a goodwill letter.

-- You missed a payment due to a financial hardship, like the loss of a job or a divorce
+- You missed a payment because of a financial hardship, like the loss of a job or a divorce.

-- You missed a payment due to an emergency, like a medical crisis that put you or a loved one in the hospital
+- You missed a payment because of an emergency, like a medical crisis that put you or a loved one in the hospital.

-- Your payment didn’t go through due to a technical glitch, like autopay not working correctly
+- Your payment didn’t go through because of a technical glitch, like autopay not working correctly.

 How to write a goodwill letter